ccp84/dinogames_react/README.md

 * For setting up routing as I have used the latest version of React and React Router, I followed the tutorial available in the documentation [here](https://reactrouter.com/en/main/start/tutorial)

 ### Code from other sources
+* This project has been developed following on from the Code Institute Moments Walkthrough project.
+Most notably the Current user context component and handling token refreshing with Axios interceptors, and the Likes component on which I have built my Ratings component.

 ### Media and images

 * Site logo and favicon from [istock photo](https://www.istockphoto.com/vector/house-dice-icon-flat-gm1483672185-510210038)

 ### Honourable mentions
+* Support and guidance from my mentor Lauren Popich
+* June '22 slack community for continued support and help with troubleshooting and user testing